SoftwareDevLabs/requirementAgent/CONTRIBUTING.md

 Contributions to this project are released to the public under the project's open source license ([SoftwareDevLabs License](https://github.com/SoftwareDevLabs/.github/blob/main/LICENSE.md).

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released with a [CODE_OF_CONDUCT.md](https://github.com/SoftwareDevLabs/requirementAgent?tab=coc-ov-file#readme).
 By participating in this project you agree to abide by its terms.

 ## Submitting a pull request